Alice Stebbins Wells: Nationwide publicity and retirement

 The appointment of Wells attracted nationwide attention.
 In 1914, she was the subject of a biographical film entitled The Policewoman.
 The University of California created the first course dedicated to the work of female police officers in 1918, and Wells was made the first president of the Women's Peace Officers Association of California in 1928.
 In 1934 she was also made the LAPD historian, and by 1937 there were 39 female officers in the LAPD, and five reserves.
 Wells remained the department's historian until she retired on November 1, 1940.
 She is remembered for having "fought for the idea that women, as regular members of municipal police departments, are particularly well-qualified to perform protective and preventative work among juveniles and female criminals."
 Wells died in 1957, and her funeral was attended by high-ranking officers from the LAPD, and a ten-woman honor guard.

 Personal life

-She was married to a Wisconsin farmer named Frank Wells and a mother of three, Ramona, Raymond, and Gardner Wells.
+She was married to a Wisconsin farmer named Frank Wells and was a mother of three: Ramona, Raymond, and Gardner Wells.